Isoperimetric Bounds for Eigenvalues of the Wentzell-Laplace, the Laplacian and a biharmonic Steklov Problem: Proofs of Theorems and

 Assume now that $\rho=\rho_0$ is constant and that the equality holds in (\ref{th2.2}).
 In this case, we have $r|_{\pa\om}=const.$ and so $\om$ is a geodesic ball with center $p$.
-Also, we have \be \Delta r^2|_{\om}= 2n. \en It then follows from the equality case in the Laplace comparison theorem \cite{sy} and the Cartan's theorem \cite{car} that $\om$ is isometric to an $n$-dimensional Euclidean ball.
+Also, we have \be \Delta r^2|_{\om}= 2n. \en It then follows from the equality case in the Laplace comparison theorem (cf. \cite{sy}) and the Cartan's theorem (see, e.g., \cite{car}) that $\om$ is isometric to an $n$-dimensional Euclidean ball.
 This completes the proof of Theorem \ref{th2}. $\Box$